plusangel/UnsignedBigInteger/readme.md

-# Custom integer
+# Custom unsigned integer

 Reinventing the wheel?
 Yes, when you do it for learning is OK!

-We designed our class that can handle integer numbers.
+We designed our class that can handle unsigned integer numbers.
 We used a byte array as the internal representation (uint8_t[]).
 We implemented operator overloads for operator+ and operator and performed runtime checks for overflow.